 The Company considers highly liquid investments with original maturities of three months or less from the date of purchase to be cash equivalents.
 These investments are carried at cost, which approximates fair value.
+Restricted cash represents cash and cash equivalents that are restricted to withdrawal or use as of the reporting date.
+The Company's restricted cash relates to collateral for procurement cards issued by a U.S. commercial bank.
 Cash, cash equivalents and restricted cash consisted of the following (in thousands):

-Dec ember 31, December 31,
+Dec cember 31, 2024 Dec cember 31, 2023

-2023 2022
+Cash (1) \$ 3,984 \$ 2,756

-Cash (1) \$ 2,756 \$ 1,135
+Money market funds 70,613 72,953

-Money market funds 72,953 34,658
+Restricted cash 315

-Cash and cash equivalents \$ 75,709 \$ 35,793
+Cash, cash equivalents and restricted cash \$ 74,912 \$ 75,709

 (1) Includes overnight repurchase agreements.